x86dev/docker-seafile/README.md

 ```
 to expose the database' internal port 3306 to 3307 on your host.

-As we need the IP of your database container later, look it up by doing a
+As we need the IP of your database container later, look it up by doing a:

 ```bash
 docker inspect "seafile-db" | grep IPAddress | cut -d '"' -f 4